|Oracle® Communications Billing and Revenue Management Setting Up Pricing and Rating

 Important:This procedure requires that you have the GSM Manager Customer Center Extension installed.

 To set up special day rates for a single account or group of accounts:

-In Customer Center, open an account and create an extended rating attribute (ERA) for the special day.
+In Customer Center, open an account and create an ERA for the special day.

 Configure the IRL_UsageType iRule to map this usage type to EDR data.